blockades/mmt_resources/research/security_shamirs.md

 In general, Shamir's scheme is considered information-theoretically secure.
 That is, individual shares contain absolutely no semantic information about the secret, making it 'post quantum' crytography.

 An interesting anecdote, the root key for ICANN DNS security, effectively the key which secures the naming system of the internet, is held by seven parties, based in Britain, the U.S., Burkina Faso, Trinidad and Tobago, Canada, China, and the Czech Republic.
-Cryptographer Bruce Schneier has alleged that they are holders of Shamir's secret shares.
+Cryptographer Bruce Schneier has alleged that they are holders of Shamir's secret shares, which indicates the scheme is taken quite seriously.

-However, we have identified several issues with it.
+However, it is not without its problems:

 ### The need for verification of individual shares